argovis/documentation/data_management/schema.rst

 - ``metadata``

   - **required:** true
-  - **type:** string
+  - **type:** string or array
-  - **description:** foreign key that matches the ``_id`` of the corresponding metadata record.
+  - **description:** foreign key(s) that matches the ``_id`` of the corresponding metadata record.
 Preferentially chosen to encode something physically meaningful that corresponds to metadata groupings, like Argo platform ID.

 - ``geolocation``